-Can you give an entertaining movie with just an one-line story about a middle aged man that happens over 24 hours and nothing more?.
+Can you give an entertaining movie with just a one-line story about a middle-aged man that happens over 24 hours and nothing more?.
 That’s exactly what Director Anthony has managed with Oru Naal Iravil (ஓரு நாள் இரவில்).
-Based on a Malayalam movie “Shutter (2012)” by Joy Mathew, Oru Naal Iravil has it’s fair share of gaps but succeeds thanks to Yugi Sethu’s unpretentious dialogues.
+Based on a Malayalam movie “Shutter (2012)” by Joy Mathew, Oru Naal Iravil has its fair share of gaps but succeeds thanks to Yugi Sethu’s unpretentious dialogues.

-Veteran Actor Sathyaraj plays the role of Sekar, a self made man living happily with his wife and two children, settled down after working hard for many years alone in Singapore.
+Veteran actor Sathyaraj plays the role of Sekar, a self-made man living happily with his wife and two children, settled down after working hard for many years alone in Singapore.
 He rents out the few shops in front of his independent house that he owns.
-The movie begins when he sees his daughter riding in bike with a boy, mistaking her to be in love he arranges a marriage alliance in haste and stops her from going to college.
+The movie begins when he sees his daughter riding on a bike with a boy, mistaking her to be in love he arranges a marriage alliance in haste and stops her from going to college.
 This leads to a fight with his wife, played by Kalyani Natarajan (of Saivam).
-After a drinking session with his friends Sekar in a weak moment engages a hooker “Thangam” (played soberly by Anumol) to accompany him back to the shop.
-Due to unexpected situations Sekar is stuck with Thangam for next 24 hours, unable to come out.
+After a drinking session with his friends, Sekar in a weak moment engages a hooker “Thangam” (played soberly by Anumol) to accompany him back to the shop.
+Due to unexpected situations, Sekar is stuck with Thangam for the next 24 hours, unable to come out.
 What happens next is the story.